RainFZY/nCov-2020-SG/README.md

 4）Click a certain region to view its most related three regions, which are connected with lines.
 The darker the color of the line, the higher the correlation coefficient.

-5）The board at the top-right corner shows the date, total population and the summary of the epidemic situation.
+5）The info box at the top-right corner shows the date, total population and the summary of the epidemic situation.
 The information change synchronously with the scrollbar.

 ![](https://github.com/RainFZY/nCov-2020-SG/blob/master/images/demo2_1.png)